salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: Today I finished the CRUD of Categories and created a Many to Many relationship between Posts and Categories.

+### Day 22: February 9, 2022.

+**Today's Progress**: Now you can select the color of a Category and see which categories the post has in the post list.

+**Thoughts**: I was very busy with college yesterday, so for the first time I lost my streak.
+But this won't discourage me.
+Let's keep going!